Chocobozzz/PeerTube/support/doc/server/code.md

   * Install [the dependencies](https://github.com/Chocobozzz/PeerTube#dependencies)
   * Run `npm install` at the root directory to install all the dependencies
   * Run PostgreSQL and create the database `peertube_dev`.
   * Run `npm run dev` to compile the client and automatically run the server.
-If the client files are already compiled you can simply run `NODE_ENV=test node server`
+If the client files are already compiled you can simply run `NODE_ENV=test node dist/server`

-The `NODE_ENV=test` is set to speed up communications between pods (see [constants.js](https://github.com/Chocobozzz/PeerTube/blob/master/server/initializers/constants.js)).
+The `NODE_ENV=test` is set to speed up communications between pods (see [constants.ts](https://github.com/Chocobozzz/PeerTube/blob/master/server/initializers/constants.ts)).

 `npm run help` gives you all available commands.